 We review our data retention periods regularly and will only hold your personal data for as long as is necessary for the relevant activity, or as required by law (we may be legally required to hold some types of information), or as set out in any relevant contract we have with you.

 We will generally keep your information for the following minimum periods:

+Current Tenancies - Duration of tenancy;

+Former Tenancies - 6 years from tenancy end date;

+• Current Factored Owners - Duration of factoring; (however factoring invoices will generally only be kept for six years from start of current accounting date).

-- Current Tenancies Duration of tenancy; - Former Tenancies 5 years from tenancy end date; - Current Factored Owners Duration of factoring; - Former Factored Owners 5 years from factoring end date; - Current Applications Duration of Application / Tenancy; - Former Applications 3 years from date of cancelled application; - Current Members Duration of membership; - Former Members 5 years after cessation of membership after which this will be destroyed if it is no longer required for the reasons it was obtained.
+Former Factored Owners - 6 years from factoring end date;

+Current Applications - Duration of Application / Tenancy;

+• Former Applications - 3 years from date of cancelled application;

+Current Members - Duration of membership;

+Former Members 5 years after cessation of membership

+after which this will be destroyed if it is no longer required for the reasons it was obtained.